wyozi/gm_git/README.md

 ## Building

+### Requirements
 You need to build libgit2 before building the Garry's Mod module.
 After cloning gm_git, run ```git submodule update```, and then follow the instructions at https://libgit2.github.com/docs/guides/build-and-link/

+You also need premake4.
+There is a premake4.exe included for windows in the repository.

 ### Windows